Eyjafjallajokull/symfony-rest-bundle/README.md

 ## Larger example

-To see more complex example see [example bundle](https://github.com/Eyjafjallajokull/symfony-rest-demo-bundle), featuring custom routes and advanced serialization.
+To see more complex example see [demo bundle](https://github.com/Eyjafjallajokull/symfony-rest-demo-bundle), featuring custom routes and advanced serialization.

 ## Generated API